tomjakubowski/sublime-text-mode/README.md

 When `sublime-text-mode` is enabled, every so often, upon saving a buffer, you'll be presented with a nag screen, just like in Sublime Text.

+If you really like nag screens, you might want to add this line to your `~/.emacs` or `~/.emacs.d/init.el` or other Emacs startup file:

+    (sublime-text-mode)

+This will enable sublime-text-mode every time you run Emacs.

 To disable `sublime-text-mode`, run `M-x sublime-text-mode` again.